aseriousbiz/abbot-docs-new/src/articles/playbooks/guides/sharing-usage-report.md

     <img src="/public/images/articles/playbooks.guides.sharing-usage-report/add-trigger-panel.png">

 3. Click on the Schedule trigger to select it.
-Click on the "Schedule" drop down and select "Weekly".
+Click on the "Schedule" drop down and select "Every week at…".

    <img src="/public/images/articles/playbooks.guides.sharing-usage-report/configure-schedule.png">